SkafteNicki/dtu_mlops/s10_extra/documentation.md

     </figure>

     This should then start deploying your site to `https://<your-username>.github.io/<your-reponame>/`.
-If it does not do this you may need to recommit and trigger the github actions build again.
+If it does not do this you may need to recommit and trigger the GitHub actions build again.

 4. Make sure your documentation is published and looks as it should.